themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

        +2 GPYUSD
 ```

-5) user A presents valid signature to ethereum vault of user B taking the 8 GPYUSD so he is allowed to take user A 10 PYUSD and his own PYUSD
+5) User A presents valid signature to Ethereum vault of user B receiving the 8 GPYUSD so he is allowed to take user B 10 PYUSD and his own PYUSD.

 ```
   Transaction E3: